Follow @NEIUbiology on Instagram.

 Education

-Ph.D., Maharaja Sayajirao University of Baroda (Biochemistry)
+Ph.D. in Biochemistry from Maharaja Sayajirao University of Baroda

-M.S., Pune University (Biochemistry)
+M.S., in Biochemistry from Pune University

 Additional Information